Mission and History

 In the autumn of 1986, a group of Williams College students, with the support of several local residents and, above all, the encouragement of Rev. Elizabeth Wheeler (then minister of the First Congregational Church of North Adams) decided to create a program to offer regular free lunches in North Adams.
 The Berkshire Food Project began its operations on a twice-weekly basis in January 1987.
 Its initial funds came from a "meatless meal" program at Williams College.
 For each student who was willing to forgo meat once a month, the College Dining Services donated (and still does donate) one dollar to the BFP.

-Apart from providing the Project with roughly $600 every month of the school year, this mode of fundraising has the added advantage of making students aware of the serious needs of the community around them.
+Apart from providing the Project with roughly $600 every month of the school year, this mode of fundraising made students aware of the serious needs of the community around them.
 And indeed, this linkage between usually unconnected and distant parts of local society was from the very beginning a key objective of the BFP.
-The BFP Board of Directors has always included a member or members of our "clientele," just as non-client Board members are encouraged to support the Project with their physical labor at mealtime.
-All volunteers—as well as visiting business people—are expected to share lunch and conversation with our clients.
-This interaction among clients, volunteers, church staff, community residents, and Board members is written prominently into the BFP mission statement.
+The BFP Board of Directors has always included a member or members from our dining room, and all Board members are encouraged to support the Project by volunteering at mealtime.
+All volunteers—as well as visiting business people—are expected to break bread with others in the dining room.
+This interaction among diners, volunteers, church staff, community residents, and Board members is written prominently into the BFP mission statement.
 The Project aspires to be a community forum where people of widely different ages and circumstances can meet one another in an atmosphere of friendliness and mutual respect.

 We arose in response to dire needs.
 Nothing would make us happier than to close down the BFP because there was no longer a need for it.
 Alas, this is not the case.
 If current indications are any guide, we must expect ours to be an ongoing project.